kubeshark/docs/src/pages/en/introduction.md

 Kubeshark can recognize service mesh solutions like [Istio](https://istio.io/) and [Linkerd](https://linkerd.io/) that are used in your Kubernetes cluster.

-Service meshe solutions use [Envoy Proxy](https://www.envoyproxy.io/) under the hood to encrypt the traffic.
+Service mesh solutions use [Envoy Proxy](https://www.envoyproxy.io/) under the hood to encrypt the traffic.
 Therefore Kubeshark automatically detects and includes any Envoy Proxy to its list of TCP packet capture sources.